elifesciences/sciencebeam-parser/README.md

 This pipeline is currently under development.
 It uses the CRF or computer vision model trained by [ScienceBeam Gym](https://github.com/elifesciences/sciencebeam-gym).

-What you need before you can go you proceed:
+What you need before you can proceed:

-- At least one of of:
+- At least one of:
   - Path to [CRF model](https://github.com/elifesciences/sciencebeam-gym#training-crf-model)
   - Path to [exported computer vision model](https://github.com/elifesciences/sciencebeam-gym#export-inference-model)
 - PDF files, as file list csv/tsv or glob pattern